 Here are a few things I’ve gathered from my research regarding delayed umbilical cord stripping that can be done for a healthy normal birth that is free from complications.

-The debate on cord clamping dates back at least to 1801, when Erasmus Darwin noted that it would be "very injurious" to tie "the navel-string" too soon and urged that clamping be delayed until the infant has breathed repeatedly and all cord pulsation ceased.
+By George M. Morley, The debate on cord clamping dates back at least to 1801, when Erasmus Darwin noted that it would be "very injurious" to tie "the navel-string" too soon and urged that clamping be delayed until the infant has breathed repeatedly and all cord pulsation ceased.
 The cord tie is viewed as insurance against blood loss after the vessels have closed.”

 In 1993, a study by Kinmond et al…“found no increased jaundice, plethora, hyperviscosity, or polycythemia using this method.
 Yet fear of late clamping persists because physicians have been conditioned to believe that these complications are caused by placental over-transfusion.
 Cord stripping has become tantamount to malpractice.”